ddominguez8/CSE-111/README.md

 - For future reference, probably best to keep a piece of paper or something on the side to remember _what_ views corresponded with which tables.
 You'll see various notes in test.sql where I tried to do this but it was still hard to remember.

 ## Lab 10
 - Lots of weird debugging like _distinct p_partkey_ would not give me the proper count.
 I feel like although this assignment was focused on triggers, all the issues I got were with the other statements.

+## Quiz 5
+- Had to sit down and really use my head for this one, but luckily I understood the mentioned constraint concepts pretty well.